Rate this page:

 |Private use of REST APIs, such as testing or personal scripting.||Basic authentication||The app’s access level is the same as the user who generated the token.
 Administrators can’t revoke this access without disabling the user who generated the token.|

 Developers must register OAuth 2.0 (3L0) apps in the developer console.
-OAuth 2.0 (3L0) does not work with apps built with Connect.
+OAuth 2.0 (3L0) does not work with Atlassian Connect apps.

 |App access level is set with OAuth scopes, and users grant access during the install flow.
 See the API reference documentation to determine the scopes required for each operation.|

-Setup is handled for you by Atlassian’s Connect frameworks.
+Setup is handled for you by the Connect frameworks.

 |Connect app access levels are set with Connect scopes for Jira and Confluence.